-With the two primary ingredients being methiocarb and metaldehyde, slug pellets are lethal to mammals, such as rats.
+As the main ingredients are methiocarb and metaldehyde, slug pellets are lethal to mammals like rats.
 When ingested, they damage the organs, nervous system, and brain.

 Unsurprisingly, many people use slug pellets to kill rodents.

-If a rat eats a slug pellet, metaldehyde will lead to dehydration, paralysis, nervous system failure, and brain damage.
-Also, methiocarb will cause severe respiratory distress.
+If a rat eats a slug pellet, metaldehyde can cause dehydration, paralysis, nervous system failure, and brain damage.
+Methiocarb can also cause severe respiratory distress.

-If a rat eats a contaminated slug, dead or alive, it’ll also die within 2-3 days.
+If a rat eats a contaminated slug, dead or alive, it’ll die within 2-3 days.

-Rats are attracted to slug pellets.
-Unfortunately, they appeal to household pets, such as cats and dogs.
-Also, poisoned rats may get eaten by pets, leading to secondary poisoning.
+Rats are attracted to slug pellets, which also appeal to household pets such as cats and dogs.
+Poisoned rats may be eaten by pets, leading to secondary poisoning.

 Are Slug Pellets Poisonous To Rats?

-Slug pellets are poisonous to rats due to metaldehyde, which is one of the active, slug-killing ingredients.
-It causes neurological damage when ingested, even in small amounts.
+Slug pellets are poisonous to rats due to metaldehyde, one of the active slug-killing ingredients.
+Even in small amounts, it causes neurological damage.

 Also, rats may get secondary poisoning.
 They’re not picky about their foods, so a slug or snail can make a tasty meal.
 If slug pellets have contaminated the slug or snail, the poison will get into the rat’s system.
 Secondary poisoning from the metaldehyde will lead to death.

 Most commonly, rats eat the slug pellets out of curiosity or hunger.
 Rodents may chew through the plastic bag containing the pellets and feast on them.
-Also, they may ingest the ones scattered around your yard.
+They may also ingest the ones scattered around your yard.
 The poisoning will affect the rat faster, especially if the rat eats several.

-Rats can develop poison shyness, but they rarely steer clear of slug pellets.
+Rats can develop poison shyness, but they rarely avoid slug pellets.
 The poison targets the nervous system, so rats won’t find any connection between illness and ingesting the food.

 Why Do Slug Pellets Kill Rats?